 Van Nicholas Yukon review.

 'Enigma Etape' Breezer style ends; Van Nicholas Yukon ends

-The Enigma Etape arguably does pay a bit more attention to detail over my Yukon, the 'Breezer' style rear ends offer a neater interface between the seat and chain stays with rear drop out for example, compare the two pictures above and you will notice the Yukon uses a more traditional flatter dropout that requires a less attractive weld where the dropouts interface with the stays.
-That said there is nothing wrong with the quality of Van Nicholas Yukon drop outs, just because they are not as easy on the eye doesn't mean it is not perfectly up to the job.
-Other additional features include a modified the rear brake bridge, with a threaded hole on the underside, so that the mudguard can be screwed neatly and securely without the need for a mudguard bridge; little things granted, but lovely touches none the less.
+The Enigma Etape does pay more attention to detail over my Yukon, the 'Breezer' style drop outs offer a neater interface between the seat and chain stays for example.
+Compare the two pictures above and you will notice the Yukon uses a more traditional flatter dropout that requires two welds per stay as opposed to one neater weld on the Breezer style.
+That said there is nothing wrong with the quality of Van Nicholas Yukon drop outs, just because they are not as easy on the eye doesn't mean they are not perfectly up to the job.
+All the welds are infact slightly neater on the Enigma Etape in comparison to the more industrial looking welds on my Yukon.
+With titanium frames like these the welds are visible and on on show for all to see and for many that's part of the attraction, you can see the engineering.
+For some the industrial visual I know does appeal and they do not view the larger welds of the Yukon as a negative, yes they may lack the finesse of the Etape but like the dropouts they are effective, reliable and do they job perfectly.

-When comparing these two as complete bikes, headset and brake calipers aside, then often the equipment choices would normally be the same, as although there are subtle differences they are both aimed at the same style of riding, both are well built, well designed frames.
-Infact I would go as far to say this, I'm often asked what is the 'best audax bike' Paul, well as far as I'm concerned these two would be right near the very top of any wish list that's for sure; they are, in short, superb bikes.
+When comparing these two as complete bikes, headset and brake calipers aside, then often the equipment choices would normally be the same, as although there are subtle differences they are both aimed at the same style of riding, both are well built, well designed frames that offer a comparable riding experience and bike fit.
+Infact I would go as far to say this, I'm often asked what is the 'best Audax bike' Paul, well as far as I'm concerned these two would be right near the very top of any wish list that's for sure; they both absolutely superb bikes in every way.

+Van Nicholas Yukon review.